No Code Tools to use Gen AI

 I show recently how to do a Streamlit Web App Chat bot.

-But that might cause friction on users having to leave your home/services page.
+But that might cause friction on users having to leave your home/services page and go to the streamlit domain/subdomain

 ChatWoot